PerttuHamalainen/MediaAI/README.md

 | Week 2 | - | Lecture: Text Generation | Lecture: Optimization | Lecture: Game AI | Lecture: Computational Creativity |
 | Week 3 | - | Student Projects | Student Projects | Student Projects | Student Projects |

-The lessons each include lecture slides and/or exercises.
-The exercises are in the form of Jupyter notebooks (details: scroll down), and the exercise links open the notebooks in [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#), for which you need a Google account.
-[A note on Jupyter Notebooks, Colab, and other environments](Lessons/Jupyter_Colab_etc.md).
+The exercises are in the form of Jupyter notebooks (links: scroll down), and the exercise links open the notebooks in [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#), for which you need a Google account.

-*Note that we don't expect all students to complete all the exercises.* If you can't figure something out, at least try reading and understanding the provided solutions.
+**Note that we don't expect all students to complete all the exercises.** If you can't figure something out, at least try reading and understanding the provided solutions.
 Also, please do ask for help.
+It is recommended that students use approximately half of the contact teaching time for the exercises and devote the rest of the time to their own project or experiments.

 Since most of the exercises are in Python, these [Python learning resources](Lessons/Python.md) might come handy.
 However, if you know some other programming language, you should be able to learn while going through the exercises.

-### Detailed Course Structure
+### Detailed Contents

 **DISCLAIMER**: The lecture slides are typically updated during each run of the course.
 Thus, if you download them before the course, you should re-download after the lecture has taken place.